arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 The Opta™ controlling the Small Tank will need to recognize the reservoir's capacity and use such information to maintain the nominal volume.
 A 2/2-way normally closed direct acting solenoid or a motorized ball valve is used in this setup and controlled by the Small Tank to free the volume whenever certain conditions are applicable.

-The following function helps control this valve by reading the reservoir's capacity and external information from the Big Tank.
+The following function helps to control this valve by reading the reservoir's capacity and external information from the Big Tank.
 The `BT_Min` is the float switch state for Big Tank's minimum level, attained via communication using Modbus RTU protocol.

 ```arduino
 uint8_t ST_Volume_CTRL(){